allenai/OLMo/pretrain_data/README.md

 Each source organizes its `raw` data however it likes.
 The key is to preserve whatever the data looks like at the earliest stage in case we need to ever regenerate our conversion from `raw` format to `ai2` format.

-To keep things simpliy, we recommend every owner of a source to maintain something akin to:
+To keep things simple, we recommend every owner of a source to maintain something akin to:
 ```python
 |-- common_crawl/
     |-- raw_to_ai2_format.py